lovisarambjer/lovisarambjer.github.io/_pages/about.md

 I will be on the 2025/2026 job market.

 In my job market paper I study the use of an algorithmic prediction of jobseekers' reemployment probability at the Swedish Public Employment Service, designed to target job search assistance to those with the greatest needs.
 I study the implications of caseworker deviations from the algorithmic recommendation in terms of predictive performance.
-By leveraging a shift in the algorithmic regime, I add valuable insights on the determinants of successful caseworker-algorithm collaboration.
+Leveraging institutional features and a shift in the algorithmic regime, I analyze the determinants of successful caseworker-algorithm collaboration.

 <span style="font-size: 1.15em">**Work in Progress**</span>